-The results show that for the Towamba River models, the impact of changes in rainfall intensity increases for study areas further downstream.
+The results in Table 5-11 show that for the Towamba River models, the impact of increased rainfall intensity is more significant for study areas further downstream than the upstream study areas.
 In the upper catchment, increases were modest, typically in the range of 0.2 to 0.4 metres.
 Impacts increased downstream, due to the additional upstream area contributing increased flow.
 Median increases at New Buildings were 0.69 metres, increasing to 0.97 metres at Towamba.

 In the coastal study areas, the increase in rainfall intensity had a much smaller impact on peak flood levels.
-Eden had more modest impacts in the order of \pm 0.1 metres, while Shadrachs, Nullica and Boydtown had impacts of less than \pm 0.1.
+Eden had more modest impacts in the order of +/- 0.1 metres, while Shadrachs, Nullica and Boydtown had impacts of less than +/- 0.1.

 Sea level rise only impacts the coastal study areas.
 The Towamba River study areas are sufficiently far upstream to not be affected by sea level rise.
-The comparison of the design scenario with 0.4 metre and 0.9 metre sea level increases showed that impact varied across the coastal study areas.
+The comparison of the design scenario with 0.4 metre and 0.9 metre sea level increases showed that increases in flood levels varied across the coastal study areas.

-Along the northern shore of Lake Curalo, impacts were minimal, with negligible change in flood extent occurring even with a 0.9 metre rise is sea level.
+Along the northern shore of Lake Curalo, sea level rise had a minimal impact on the flood extent, with negligible change in flood extent occurring even with a 0.9 metre rise is sea level.